 Required Education & Experience:

-• Bachelor’s degree. • 5 years of experience in higher education and knowledge of University academic structure, policies and procedures.
+• Bachelor’s degree. • 5 plus years of professional experience in higher education and knowledge of university academic structure, policies and procedures.

 Preferred Education & Experience: